wonkodv/hanstool/README.md

 Command Line
 -----------

-The HT3 entry point is `ht3.__main__` so you can run it with `python -m ht3`. when installing with `pip`, a script named `ht` is added to your `PATH` to do that.
+You can run ht3 with `python -m ht3`.
+If installed with `pip`, a script named `ht` is added to your `PATH` to do that.

 You can pass any number of the following arguments:
 *   `--help`        Display this text
 *   `-e KEY VALUE`  add a variable to the environment
-*   `-s FILE`       execute a script
+*   `-s FILE`       Add a script
-*   `-s PATH`       execute a folder full of scripts.
+*   `-s PATH`       Add a folder full of scripts.
 Scripts are sorted (z.10.py before a.20.py)
+*   `-l`            Load scripts that were added (or the default scripts (see below))
 *   `-f FRONTEND`   load a frontend.
 *   `-x COMMAND`    execute a command
 *   `-r`            (run) Start all frontends loaded so far.

 Arguments are processed in the order they are passed.
 You should propably put them in the order they appear above to put things in the environment, then load scripts, then load frontends, then execute some commands and finally start the frontends.
 When processing `-r`, all the frontends that were loaded by previous `-f` are started.
 Once one interface exits, all others are stopped as well and the argument after `-r` is processed.
-Multiple `-r` will start the frontends multiple times.
+Multiple `-r` will start the frontends multiple times (why would you?).

 After processing all passed arguments, the following default actions happen:

-*   If no script was loaded with `-s`:
+*   If no scripts were added,
-    *   If there is an `Env.SCRIPTS` the scripts from there are loaded ( multiple paths are seperated by `:`)
+    *   If there is an `Env.SCRIPTS` the scripts from there are added ( multiple paths are seperated by `:`)
-    *   else, the `default_scripts` are loaded and, if exists, the scripts from `~/.config/ht3`
+    *   else, the `default_scripts` are added and, if exists, the scripts from `~/.config/ht3`
+*   All added, not yet loaded scripts are loaded
 *   If one or more frontends were loaded with `-f` but not run with `-r`, they are run.
 *   If no frontend was loaded with `-f` and no command executed with `-x`, then the `ht3.cli` frontend is loaded and run.

 It should usually be enough to just call `ht` without arguments, or with `-f`.
+To do a command immediately, you should call `ht -l -x cmd` to load the default scripts before executing the cmd

 Configure Things
 ---------------

-Some Behaviour can be configured by setting things in the `Env`.
-*   `command_not_found_hook(s)` is executed if the command-string does not specify a command.
-Defaults to evaluating or executing as python code.
+ Behavior of default commands can be configured via settings in `Env`, behavior of the HT-Core can be configured via hooks.
+Hooks are lists of functions that are all called for notifications, or that are called until the first function returns a useful result.

+*   `COMMAND_NOT_FOUND_HOOK` is checked if there is no command with the name.
 *   `general_completion(s)` should return a list/iterator of completions for
     the general input.
 The default is, to complete commands if possible, else python code.
+Default is to try to eval/exec as python or to start the programm.
 *   `CLI_PROMPT`: the text in the CLI Prompt, can be a `str` or a callable returning strings.
 Default: `'ht3> '`
 *   `EDITOR`: a list of strings that should be an editor with parameters.
     It is used by the `edit_file` function in the `default_scripts`.
-*   `RL_HISTORY`: a string that points to a file with the history of the CLI repl.
+*   `HISTORY`: a path to a file that contains the latest commands.
-*   `GUI_HISTORY`: a string that points at a file for the history of the GUI command window.
+*   `HISTORY_LIMIT`: the number of entries to keep when loading the file
-*   `DEBUG`: set to true to do post mortem pdb debugging.
+*   `DEBUG`: set to true to do post mortem pdb debugging. and more logging
 *   `SCRIPTS` If no script is passed on the command line, this variable can specify scripts, seperated by `:` that will be loaded.

 String variables can be configured via environment, but require a `HT3_` prefix, for example in `.bashrc`:
-    export HT3_RL_HISTORY=~/.config/ht3/readline_history
+    export HT3_HISTORY=~/.config/ht3/readline_history
     export HT3_DEBUG=1
     export HT3_SCRIPTS=/opt/imported/scripts:~/__config/ht3
-Other python objects and strings can be configured in scripts.
-The default values are set very early by `ht3.lib`.
-Scripts are run in the order they appear on the command line.
+Other python objects and strings can be configured in scripts. or on the commandline with -x.

 Tipps
 -----